 The High Place of Sacrifice is one of the easiest and most popular hiking trails in Petra.
 This route takes just 30-40 minutes to complete.

 The hiking route leads you to a shrine dedicated to Nabataean gods Dushara and Al-‘Uzza.
 When you arrive at the top, you will find a sacrificial altar, inscribed obelisks, and incredible views of the ancient city below.
 During the Nabatean era, animal sacrifices were held here.

 It is easy to find the High Place of Sacrifice.
 The route is well sign-posted.
 You will find the first marker close to the old amphitheatre.

 The Al Khubtha trail leads you to the famous picture-perfect view of the treasury that you may have seen on social media and in countless travel publications.
 You will find many Bedouins at the Petra site that offer to take you here for a fee.
 However this is really not necessary as the trail is easy to find.

 You will find signs for “the best view” close to the Royal Tombs.
 Follow the signs and they will lead you to the Al Khubtha Trail and a wonderful view overlooking the Treasury.

 What to Wear in Petra

 Jordan is a conservative Muslim country.
 Consequently, you should generally dress quite modestly when you are exploring the country.
-However, Petra is a touristic place and you will see many people wearing shorts and dresses here.
+However, Petra is a tourist place and you will see many people wearing shorts and dresses here.

 You can afford a little more leniency in your attire at Petra.
-However you should still avoid wearing anything too revealing.
+However, you should still avoid wearing anything too revealing.

 The terrain at Petra varies from sandy and desert-like to rocky and uneven.
 Make sure that you pack a pair of comfortable, sturdy walking shoes.
 Pack a sweater if you plan on seeing Petra by night as temperatures dip in the evenings.